Sinchanak181/Linear_Integrated_Circuits_Lab/README.md

 1. The Common Source (CS) amplifier was successfully designed using 180 nm NMOS technology under the given power constraint of 0.5 mW.

-2. From DC analysis, the Q-point was properly fixed at
-   **VDS ≈ 0.75 V (≈ VDD/2)**
-   ensuring maximum symmetrical output swing.
+2. The Q-point was fixed at VDS ≈ VDD/2 (≈ 0.75 V), ensuring maximum symmetrical output swing.

-3. The calculated drain current (0.334 mA) closely matched the simulated value (≈ 0.33 mA), confirming correct bias design.
+3. The calculated drain current (0.334 mA) closely matched the simulated value (≈ 0.33 mA), validating the DC design.

-4. Transient analysis verified that the amplifier provides voltage amplification with a **180° phase inversion**, which is the fundamental characteristic of a CS amplifier.
+4. Transient analysis confirmed voltage amplification with 180° phase inversion.

-5. The practical voltage gain (≈ 2.087 or 6.39 dB) was slightly lower than the theoretical gain due to non-ideal device parameters and parasitic capacitances.
+5. The practical gain (≈ 2.087 or 6.39 dB) was slightly lower than theoretical gain due to channel length modulation and non-ideal device effects.

-6. AC analysis showed a flat midband gain region followed by gain roll-off at higher frequencies.
+6. AC analysis showed a midband gain of ≈ 2.087 with 3 dB bandwidth ≈ 89.65 MHz.

-7. The 3 dB bandwidth was approximately **89.65 MHz**, and the Unity Gain Bandwidth (UGB) was around **150 MHz**.
+7. The Unity Gain Bandwidth (UGB) was ≈ 150 MHz.

-8. It was observed that adding a load capacitor (CL = 1 pF) reduced the bandwidth while maintaining nearly the same midband gain.
+8. Adding load capacitance (1 pF) reduced bandwidth while maintaining nearly the same midband gain.

-9. Overall, the simulated results closely agree with theoretical expectations, validating the design methodology.
+9. Overall, simulation results closely agree with theoretical expectations, validating the design methodology.